NIST Traceable UV Light Meter/Radiometer Calibration

 ISO 9001-2008 Light Meter Manufacturer

 Our Meters are manufactured in an ISO 9001-2008 Facility.
-We control the component buy to make sure the components are to our requirements.
+We control the component buy to make sure the components are to our specifications.
 As an example, we use either 0.1% or 1% metal film resistors in our meters to help with interchangeability of meters.
 Spending a little more on components keeps the quality up and our meters last for many years.
 We have an ISO 9001-2008 certification for G&R Labs which covers all of our operations including calibrations.